El Rancho Hotel and Casino: Investigation and demolition (1999–2000)

 A sale of the El Rancho's contents was held beginning on June 1, 2000, but was initially restricted to the first two floors because of safety concerns regarding other areas of the resort.
 Much clean-up work had to be done to the resort to prepare it for the sale, removing dust and disrepair.
 Among the items for sale were furnishings, bathroom fixtures, and carpeting.
 The bowling alley was also for sale, at a cost of $114,000.
 Other items for sale included 900 televisions and full-sized horse replicas.
 Gaming equipment was not part of the sale, having been removed by ITB prior to the Turnberry purchase.

-On October 3, 2000, the resort's last remaining structure, the 13-story hotel tower, was imploded with 700 pounds of dynamite.
+Demolition began in August 2000.
+The resort's last remaining structure, the 13-story hotel tower, was imploded on October 3, 2000, with 700 pounds of dynamite.
 The implosion took place at 2:30 a.m., and more than 2,000 spectators came to witness it.
 For safety reasons, the demolition was a subdued event compared to past implosions in Las Vegas.
 Turnberry had given only minimal publicity to the implosion, in order to minimize the number of spectators.
 Police officers were brought on to keep crowds at a safe distance.
 The Algiers Hotel was covered in plastic to protect it against dust from the implosion, and it did not have any hotel guests at the time.

 Site cleanup for the demolition debris was expected to take two months.
 Approximately 10,000 pounds of concrete from the demolished resort was used by the Southern Nevada Water Authority and the Las Vegas Wash Coordination Committee to stabilize the Las Vegas Wash.
 The El Rancho's implosion was recorded and featured in the 2004 National Geographic Channel documentary Exploding Las Vegas, along with several other Las Vegas casino implosions.

 Turnberry initially planned to build a London-themed resort on the El Rancho land, but the project was later canceled.
 The site of the El Rancho and Algiers was later used for the Fontainebleau Las Vegas resort, which began construction in 2007.
-The project is scheduled to open in 2023, following construction delays.
+The resort opened on December 13, 2023, following construction delays.